 - Can’t afford an applicant tracking software (ATS) system

 Position: This spreadsheet was created to be job-specific.
 At the bottom of the file, you will see tabs marked Position 1, Position TEMPLATE, and Sample.
 Position 1 is ready for you to fill in with your first job.
 Save Position TEMPLATE for future jobs.
-You can modify the cells to fit your applicant procedures.
+You can modify the cells to fit your applicant tracking procedures.

 When starting a new hiring process, right-click on the Position TEMPLATE tab and select Move or Copy.
 Select the sheet you wish to place the copy and check the box next to Create a Copy.
 This will create another tab that you can rename.
 The Sample tab shows you how you might use the template.